cocoon-yang/drawsvg/README.md

 ```

 ## Run in Windows
-Assummed that the node.js has been set up, and the svgdrawer module has been installed (or you can just copy svgdrawer.js into the node_modules folder of node.js environment folder).
+Assummed that the node.js has been set up, and install the svgdrawer module has been installed (or you can just copy svgdrawer.js into the node_modules folder of node.js environment folder as it has no dependents).
-Save the above codes as rela-disp.js, and triggle cmd console, run the rela-disp.js as following:
+Save the above codes as rela-disp.js, and run the rela-disp.js as following:
 ```
 > node rela-disp.js
 ```

 The reladisp.svg creade by the above process is as following:
 ```